raiyanyahya/github-gcp-function/README.md

-# github-webhook-firebase-function
+# github-webhook-gcp-function
-An authenticated firebase function as a webhook
+An authenticated gcp function as a webhook